Gardening Blog by Cape Fear Plant Pro

 I believe that learning is at the heart of every successful garden.
 Through this blog, I continue our mission to help our community garden smarter, more sustainably, and with greater enjoyment.

-Woman in red shirt and shorts points at a large blue hydrangea bush in a garden setting.
+Woman in red shirt points to blue hydrangea bush in a garden.

 I am committed to building a local gardening culture where beauty, biodiversity, and personal satisfaction go hand in hand.